 There are 3 main types of Liability Insurance available; Public Liability, Product Liability and Employers Liability.
 If you are unsure what cover is provided by the various liability policies please see below:

-This covers your legal liability for death or bodily injury to the public (third parties) and loss or damage to third party property not owned by you or in your custody or control.
+This covers your legal liability for death or bodily injury to the public (third parties).
+It also covers loss or damage to third party property, not owned by you or in your custody or control.
 It is crucial cover to anybody who has visitors to their premises or who visit clients premises.

 We believe that, whilst this cover is not compulsory, it is essential to any business engaged in manufacturing or supplying goods to a third party.

 The policy covers your legal liability in respect of personal injury or damage to property arising from the sale or supply of products specified in the policy.

 If you employ temporary or permanent staff you may be legally required to have Employer’s Liability Insurance.
 This insurance covers you if you are found to be legally liable for injury or damage to an employee or their property.